eriknelson/rh-blogs/disconnected-tutorial/disconnected.md

 that have restricted network access, thus requiring you to configure OLM to use your own registry, and host your own images for it to access.
-It expands on the [official disconnected documentation](https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html) and is specific to the CAM tool.
+It expands on the [official disconnected documentation](https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html) but specifically focuses on the CAM tool and offline migraitons.

 ## Pre-requisites